syncfusion-content/blazor-docs/blazor/datagrid/foreignKey-column.md

 ## Use filter bar template in foreign key column

-You can use the filter  template in a foreign key column in Grid by using the **FilterTemplate** property.
+You can use the filter  template in a foreign key column in Grid by using the [FilterTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_FilterTemplate) property.
 This allows you to customize the filter bar for the foreign key column with a custom component or HTML template.
 Here’s an example that demonstrates how to use a Filter template in a foreign key column:

-In this example, the “EmployeeID” column is a foreign key column, and the filter function is used as the filter template for this column.
-The filter function can be defined in your component code and should return the desired component or HTML template for the filter bar.
-The column header shows the custom filter bar template and you can select filter value by using the DropDown options.
+In this example, the **“EmployeeID”** column is a foreign key column.
+The `FilterTemplate` property is used to render a Syncfusion DropDownList component as a filter, you can select filter value by using the **DropDown** options.

 {% tabs %}
 {% highlight razor tabtitle="Index.razor" %}